In the wireless technology networking world, 5G is the new buzzword. We look at the various aspects being touched upon in this article:

-- Smart cities and smart buildings: IoT (Internet of Things) sensors will monitor and collect data on air quality, energy usage, traffic patterns for cities.
-This will help civic authorities to effectively manoeuvre their operations.
-Emergency vehicles like ambulances, fire engines, police cars will be able to connect with their destination unhindered.
-Smart buildings will be able to supply basic amenities without disruptions and would become hub spots for working population.
-With buildings being connected to each other, a remote working model will become the norm.
+- Smart cities and smart buildings: With IoT (Internet of Things) sensors being able to monitor and collect data on air quality, energy usage, traffic patterns for cities, civic authorities will be able to manoeuvre operations effectively.
+Emergency vehicles will connect to destinations unhindered, smart buildings will have disruption-free basic amenities and connected buildings will make remote working the norm!

-- Manufacturing sector: Artificial intelligence will analyse the massive amounts of data being collected to automate processes being done manually.
-End-to-end automation using IIoT (Industrial Internet of Things) are very promising areas of 5G uses.
-Smart factories will deploy connected robots to automate dangerous and/or repetitive jobs.
-Quality control and standardisation of manufactured goods with precision checking through robotics and AI would become common practice.
+- Manufacturing sector: Artificial intelligence will analyse the massive amounts of data being collected to automate processes such as quality control, standardisation precision checking, etc. being done manually.
+End-to-end automation using IIoT (Industrial Internet of Things) will enable smart factories with robots for dangerous/repetitive jobs.

 - Farming sector, environment: Connected devices will transform data on weather conditions, crop health, chemical levels, pest presence, allowing proper labour allocation, cost and waste reduction and yield.
-Animals, marine and bird species which are getting extinct could be monitored through this next-generation technology and revived.
-5G technology could aid in restoring the ecological imbalance by monitoring the ecosystem in inaccessible areas.
-The farming industry will be totally revolutionised through such 5G wireless technology.
+Environmental monitoring, both flora and fauna, and restoring ecological balance in accessible areas will be a reality.

-- Automobile sector, transportation: Self-driving vehicles would become a common feature.
-The ability to communicate in real-time with other nearby vehicles and fixed roadway infrastructures will be possible with 5G technology being embedded in all of them.
+- Automobile sector, transportation: Self-driving vehicles that can communicate in real-time with other nearby vehicles and fixed roadway infrastructures will be possible.

 How is STL Transforming the 5G scope?